 Love You Forever by Robert Munsch

 Love You Forever is a heartwarming tale of a baby who grows up and causes mischief.
-It is a blend of cheekiness and the unconditional love she has for him as we all do for our children.
-This is one of the best books I know of, because it follows the baby’s journey to a child and further to adulthood and how the mother is always there for him.
+It is a blend of cheekiness and the unconditional love she has for him, as we all do for our children.
+This is one of the best books I know because it follows the baby’s journey to a child and further to adulthood and how the mother is always there for him.

-Oh Baby, The Places You’ll Go! by Dr. Seuss
+Oh Baby, The Places You’ll Go! by Dr. Seuss.

-Written especially for babies in the womb, Oh Baby, The Places You’ll Go! is a beautiful take on the original book also by Dr. Seuss and is classic Seuss from start to finish.
+Written especially for babies in the womb, Oh Baby, The Places You’ll Go! is a beautiful take on the original book by Dr. Seuss and is classic Seuss from start to finish.
 With his whacky and imaginative rhymes, this is a great read.

-This is one of the great books to read to baby in the womb, and once they are born, you can be sure that this will still be a firm favorite with them, as all Seuss books are.
+This is one of the great books to read to babies in the womb, and once they are born, you can be sure that this will still be a firm favorite with them, as all Seuss books are.
 I love how the words are designed for those precious moments before you meet your child.